classy-org/embulk-output-jdbc/README.md

 # JDBC output plugins for Embulk

+**Forked to change behavior of Embulk string columns: we default VARCHAR for these columns, previously the default was CLOB.**

 JDBC output plugins for Embulk loads records to databases using JDBC drivers.

 ## MySQL